top of page

 • Softening the blister pre feed with a warm compress can help them burst during a feed.
 You could also use olive oil pre feed.

 • Soaking with a saline solution several times a day can also help to soften a milk bleb to burst during a feed.
-Use 2 teaspoons of Epsom salts to 1 cup of water and soak 4 times a day.

 • Once they have burst remember to keep an eye on the open wound and use a nipple cream or Vaseline to aid healing.